Nutrition

 Whey production involves several filtration steps to isolate the proteins while removing unwanted fats and carbohydrates.

 The result?
-A concentrated protein powder , easily digestible and quickly absorbed by the body, ideal for post-exercise recovery and supporting muscle growth .
+A concentrated, easily digestible and rapidly absorbed protein powder , ideal for post-exercise recovery and supporting muscle growth .

 The different types of whey